-- If you don’t have the resources to build a form and add to your page, put out an advertisement looking for new writers on Craigslist or various writers’ forums.
+- If you don’t have the resources to build a form and add to your page, put out an advertisement looking for new content writers on Craigslist or various writers’ forums.

-- Let your colleagues know you’re scouting for new freelance talent.
+- Let your colleagues know you’re scouting for new freelance writing talent.
 Chances are, they may be able to recommend someone who would be a great fit.

 When you’re tryin’ to throw your arms around the world and channel your inner Bono, “vetting freelancers” seems like a rather cold, sterile way to describe this process.
 Think of “vetting freelancers” more along the lines of building relationships with co-workers who don’t necessarily work in your office.

-Keep in mind that not every writer’s portfolio and resume that crosses your desk will be silver and gold.
+Keep in mind that not every content writer’s portfolio and resume that crosses your desk will be silver and gold.
 You know good work when you see it or who may be a good fit for the clients you’re currently working with.
-Trust your gut as to which new writers you want to take a chance on working with.
+Trust your gut as to which new content writers you want to take a chance on working with.

-Before a freelancer becomes a trusted member of your outsourced content team, consider giving them a “lightweight” assignment that will give you a good indicator of their style, how well they adhere to deadlines, and (if merited) how well they take direction or editorial constructive criticism.
+Before a freelance writer becomes a trusted member of your outsourced content team, consider giving them a “lightweight” assignment that will give you a good indicator of their style, how well they adhere to deadlines, and (if merited) how well they take direction or editorial constructive criticism.
 If the assignment works out, you’ve gained a new and valued member to your freelance content team.
 If it doesn’t, you can just make some edits to the piece yourself to be sure it fits your client’s standards.